 Physical debit cards will typically take at least a couple of days to arrive on your doormat in the post.
 Besides creating the card itself, the issuing company may also need a couple of days to verify your identity.
 And if you order the card before a long weekend or from abroad, you could end up waiting the best part of a week before you can start spending.

 By contrast, virtual cards usually arrive immediately after your application is complete.
-The card doesn’t need to be physically ‘made’ – you simply receive an email containing the details in a matter of minutes.
-That means you can start spending in no time at all.
+The card doesn’t need to be physically ‘made’ – you simply view the card details in a matter of minutes.
+That means you can start spending in no time at all and they're accepted by all major payment processors.

 Cancel after one purchase